-- Insider threat program personnel are trained on laws and regulations regarding the

-- Procedures should be approved by the senior official but do not require approval by
+- Insider threat program personnel are trained on laws and regulations regarding the protection of insider threat records. - Procedures should be approved by the senior official but do not require approval by the agency head.

-Access Restrictions - Most programs ensure that access to insider threat information is restricted to only those persons authorized by the senior official.
-Determining appropriate access restrictions require close coordination among senior leaders, particularly between the senior insider threat

-• Privacy Safeguards - When more intrusive insider threat detection measures are deemed necessary, programs employ additional safeguards to compensate in proportion to any increased

-- Progressively higher standards for the acquisition, retention, and sharing of

-- Increased security, access controls, and auditing of data forwarded to the hub,

-- Requirements to delete protected or sensitive information that has not been affirmatively determined to relate to an insider threat after fixed periods; extensions of retention periods may be required to be justified based on particular findings and

-- Data standards for decision making, including consideration of requiring human review at those points in each specific business process where the potential exists for adverse impact to the individual; agencies should pay particular attention to ensure that they do not acquire, retain, or share information that relates solely to constitutionally protected

-- Limitations on the dissemination of protected information-including appropriate

-- Specific non-disclosure agreements (NDAs) for insider threat program personnel.
+- Access Restrictions Most programs ensure that access to insider threat information is restricted to only those persons authorized by the senior official.
+Determining appropriate access restrictions require close coordination among senior leaders, particularly between the senior insider threat official and the leaders whose element(s) "own" information. - Privacy Safeguards When more intrusive insider threat detection measures are deemed necessary, programs employ additional safeguards to compensate in proportion to any increased risks to privacy and civil liberties.
+These include such safeguards as: - Progressively higher standards for the acquisition, retention, and sharing of information that is more sensitive or intrusive. - Increased security, access controls, and auditing of data forwarded to the hub, including application of privacy enhancing technologies. - Requirements to delete protected or sensitive information that has not been affirmatively determined to relate to an insider threat after fixed periods; extensions of retention periods may be required to be justified based on particular findings and approved by more senior officials. - Data standards for decision making, including consideration of requiring human review at those points in each specific business process where the potential exists for adverse impact to the individual; agencies should pay particular attention to ensure that they do not acquire, retain, or share information that relates solely to constitutionally protected activities (e.g., freedom of religion or speech). - Limitations on the dissemination of protected information-including appropriate guidance on retention and use of such information. - Specific non-disclosure agreements (NDAs) for insider threat program personnel.